desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Test performance with loading resources asynchronously with JavaScript.
  - Retry connection automatically.
  - Error class with message and reporting instructions (auto-fade or manual).
+   Error strategy consuming errors and displaying them using error class.
  - Statistics on application usage and errors.
  - Reference for user interface components and design system.
  - Application strings and formats; notify on change language or settings.